shanjingheng/test-swagger/测试报告/java_online_api_client/docs/GroupsApi.md

 <a name="orgNameAppNameChatgroupsPost"></a>
 # **orgNameAppNameChatgroupsPost**
-> orgNameAppNameChatgroupsPost(orgName, appName, authorization, body)
+> String orgNameAppNameChatgroupsPost(orgName, appName, authorization, body)

 Create a Group